 Reading Peoples Body Language

-Body language provides an amazing amount of information about what people are thinking if you know what to look for.
-We already pickup more body language cues than we’re aware of.
+This blog covers how to build relationships by reading peoples body language.
+Reading peoples body language provides an amazing amount of information about what people are thinking if you know what to look for.
+We already pick up more reading peoples body language cues than we’re aware of.

 • A recent study shows that only approximately 7% of communication is based on words we utter

-• Your mind tends to pick up more body language signals than we’re consciously aware of
+• Your mind tends to pick up more reading peoples body language signals than we’re consciously aware of

-• Learning to be aware and how to interpret this language can help you have an advantage with people you’re not familiar with
+• Learning to be aware and how to interpret reading peoples body language can help you have an advantage with people you’re not familiar with

-When you’re working diligently and doing everything you can to achieve your goals anything than can give you an edge is powerful and worth considering if it helps streamline your path to success.
+When you’re working diligently and doing everything you can to achieve your goals, anything that can give you an edge is powerful and worth considering if it helps streamline your path to success.

 • A group called “TalentSmart” have tested over a million people and found that upper echelons of top performers are filled with emotional intelligence

-• About (90%) these people know the power that unspoken signals have in communication
+• About 90% of these people know the power that unspoken signals have in communication

 They monitor body language accordingly.